 RCE SDG Youth Challenge

-Youth for the Goals - RCE SDG Youth Challenge
+Youth for the Goals - The RCE SDG Youth Challenge

 Today’s youth face extraordinary global challenges.
 Youth are bombarded with messages about their future and challenged to make positive change, yet are not often given the chance to constructively do so at a meaningful local level.
 The RCE SDG Youth Challenge “Youth for the Goals” is an international youth-led project-based initiative run annually that connects youth leaders working in their own communities to a larger global platform that includes mentoring support and peer validation.
-The initiative aims to engage and empower local youth leaders with the opportunity to have a voice and implement their own place-based projects on issues that mattered to them.
+The initiative aimed to engage and empower local youth leaders with the opportunity to have a voice and implement their own place-based projects on issues that mattered to them.
 Each project is shaped by its youth leader and/or youth team to address the needs of their communities in line with the Challenge theme.
+All projects cross cut through SDG 4: Quality Education and SDG 17: Partnerships, and address ESD priority areas Priority Action Area 4: Empowering and mobilizing youth and Priority Action Area 5: Accelerating local level actions.
 Using a peer-peer learning model, youth drive change from a grassroots level incorporating Education for Sustainable Development (ESD) principles.
-Supported by the Global RCE network, this initiative was originally developed and led by the A-P Youth Regional Coordinators, Brittany (RCE Greater Western Sydney, Australia) and Emmy (RCE Yogyakarta, Indonesia - who has since moved on).
-We encourage all young people around the world to join us and become a local change maker!
+Acknowledged as a youth-for-youth project by the Global RCE network, the initiative was originally developed and led by the A-P Youth Regional Coordinators, Brittany (RCE Greater Western Sydney, Australia) and Emmy (RCE Yogyakarta, Indonesia, until 2019), and later soley led by RCE Greater Western Sydney (2020 - 2021).

 RCE SDG Youth Challenge 2020 (SDG 11, SDG 12 and SDG 15)